PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 Currently none.

 ## Features to implement
-- Login: Set the field groups before the form
 - Register : Mark invalid the email on 422 error
   - Store every failed attempt in a Set to ensure uniqueness. (trigger validation after insert)
   - Check every input. (with custom validator ?)